Bouncer

 If you suspected but couldn't prove that an ID was fake, would you still let the customer into the bar?

-Asked by UESbeast over 12 years ago
+Asked by UESbeast almost 13 years ago

 I saw TONS of fake ID's.
 I never wanted kids in the bar, if for nothing else than they start a lot of fights.
 One of the owners (I call him “The Pig”) had a thing for 17-year-old girls, so my instructions were to let them in if he was working that night.
 A few times I wouldn't let kids with fake ID's in and they would pull out their cell phones, call The Pig and he would escort them in.
 One time while I was working, I heard a kid ask another kid to the prom.